Stellar initial mass function in the 100-pc solar neighbourhood: Conclusions

-Our best estimation for the averaged field star IMF is $\alpha_1=0.81^{+0.06}_{-0.05}$, $\alpha_2=2.12^{+0.04}_{-0.04}$ and $m_{\mathrm{break}}=0.41^{+0.01}_{-0.01}$ when applying the mass-ratio distribution priors above, which is consistent with the Kroupa's and Chabrier's canonical IMFs but with much smaller uncertainties, owe to the unprecedented coverage and quality of the \textsl{Gaia} astrometric data.
-In the meanwhile, our model also give measurement for the binary fraction in the solar neighbourhood.
-It shows that the density of the characteristic cluster in our model is $\mathrm{log_{10}}\rho=5.96^{+0.19}_{-0.18}$, which means the fitted present-day binary fraction is $\sim 25\%$.
-Noted that we only take binary systems into account to get this value.
-Additionally, we obtain the spatial resolution of \textsl{Gaia} DR3 to be $res=1.31^{+0.24}_{-0.29}$ arcsec, but this value is not so well-constrained and correlated to the cluster density since they collaboratively decide the binary fraction in our model.
+Our best estimate for the averaged field star IMF is $\alpha_1=0.75^{+0.06}_{-0.04}$, $\alpha_2=2.07^{+0.04}_{-0.03}$ and $m_{\mathrm{break}}=0.40^{+0.01}_{-0.01}$ for stars with $0.25<m<1.0~M_{\odot}$, when applying the mass-ratio distribution priors above, which is consistent with Kroupa's canonical IMFs (from the $\xi$-parameter perspective) but with substantially smaller uncertainties, owing to the unprecedented coverage and quality of the \textsl{Gaia} astrometric data.
+A caveat is that IMF measurements are subject to not yet fully understood systematics due to reliance on theoretical stellar mass-luminosity relations.
+Additionally, our model provides a measurement of the binary fraction in the solar neighbourhood.
+The density of the characteristic cluster in our model is $\mathrm{log_{10}}(\rho/\mathrm{M_{\odot}~pc^{-3}})=5.64^{+0.05}_{-0.04}$, which corresponds to a fitted present-day binary fraction of approximately 26\%.
+Note that we consider only binary systems to obtain this value.
+Furthermore, we obtain the average angular resolution of \textsl{Gaia} DR3 to be $res=1.11^{+0.11}_{-0.08}$ arcsec, representing Gaia DR3's capability to resolve objects separated by this angular distance.